 Big data offers valuable insights into user behavior and can help banks build and optimise their customer experience accordingly.
 Here’s how:

-The more banks & fintechs know their customers, the better they can serve them.
 Customer segmentation is a common practice in the financial service industry.
 However, it lacks the granularity required to truly understand their customers’ wants and needs.
 Big data in banking can help take this segmentation to the next level by building detailed customer profiles using insights into:

 Banks can use these profiles to proactively engage with their customers, target the right markets and offer relevant products at the right time.
 Therefore, generating new revenue streams and increasing the value of every customer.